 The ORDER BY clause sorts query results by one or more columns up to 8,060 bytes.
-This will happen by the time when we retrieve data from database.
-Clustered indexes will physically sort data, while inserting/updating the table.
+This will happen by the time when we retrieve data from the database.
+Clustered indexes will physically sort data while inserting/updating the table.

 A JOIN selects columns from 2 or more tables.
 A UNION selects rows.

 Referential integrity refers to the consistency that must be maintained between primary and foreign keys, i.e. every foreign key value must have a corresponding primary key value

 it updates information about the distribution of key values for one or more statistics groups (collections) in the specified table or indexed view.